cengage-csp-students-prod-2/9780357673423_java-programming-10e-682a3785-b0f0-476c-80ee-bde6c23d5a41/chapter11/de01/instructions/instructions-summary.md

 The files provided in the code editor to the right contain syntax and/or logic errors.
 In each case, determine and fix the problem, remove all syntax and coding errors, and run the program to ensure it works properly.

-> The default file path for your project directory is `/home/nt-user/workspace/`.

 An example of the program is shown below:

 ```